FahimS/Online-Banking-Data-Analysis/README.md

 ## Next Steps
 The solutions to these business queries will be added in a future update to this repository.
 Stay tuned for the detailed SQL queries and analysis.
 ```

-You can copy this into your `README.md` file, and it will display with proper code formatting.
-Let me know if you need any other adjustments!